netbox-community/ansible_modules/README.md

 OR

 ---
-- name: Create device within Netbox with only required information
+- name: Create device within NetBox with only required information
   collections:
     - netbox.netbox
   netbox_device: